subsquid/docs/docs/cloud/resources/monitoring.md

 The metrics are documented inline.
 They include some values reflecting the squid health:
 - `sqd_processor_last_block`.
 The last processed block.
 - `sqd_processor_chain_height`.
-Current chain height as reported by the RPC endpoint (when [RPC ingestion](/sdk/resources/unfinalized-blocks) is enabled) or by [Subsquid Network](/subsquid-network) (when it is disabled).
+Current chain height as reported by the RPC endpoint (when [RPC ingestion](/sdk/resources/unfinalized-blocks) is enabled) or by [SQD Network](/subsquid-network) (when it is disabled).

 Inspect the metrics endpoint for a full list.

 ## Postgres metrics

-Postgres metrics will be available in the future Subsquid Cloud releases.
+Postgres metrics will be available in the future SQD Cloud releases.

 ## API metrics

-API metrics will be available in the future Subsquid Cloud releases.
+API metrics will be available in the future SQD Cloud releases.